tjmahr/dissertation/docs/12-aim1-notebook.md

 patterns *on average* changed year over year.
 Children's word recognition improved each year: The growth curves grew steeper, reached higher peaks, and increased in their average value each year.
-This result was unsurprising, but it was valueable because it confirmed that this word recognition task scaled with development.
+This result was unsurprising, but it was valuable because it confirmed that this word recognition task scaled with development.
 The task was simple enough that children could recognize words at age&nbsp;3, but challenging enough for children's performance to improve each year.